sirlordt/memory_guard/DOC.en.md

 ### Single-Threaded Applications

-In single-threaded applications, calling `MemoryGuard::unregisterThreadHandler()` at the end of the program is technically optional since the operating system will reclaim all memory when the process terminates.
+In single-threaded applications, calling `memory_guard.hpp|memory_guard::unregisterThreadHandler()` at the end of the program is technically optional since the operating system will reclaim all memory when the process terminates.
 However, it is strongly recommended to call it for the following reasons:

 1. **Memory Leak Detection Tools**: Tools like Valgrind will report memory leaks if you don't explicitly free the memory allocated by MemoryGuard before program termination.
 2. **Resource Management**: It's good practice to clean up all resources your program uses, even if the OS would reclaim them anyway.